The water is wide and I can't cross over

 Ten thousand ladies in the room

 The third fragment (text B) was taken down from "Mary Sacherley [i. e.
 Sally Satterley], aged 75 [...] daughter of an old singing moor man", a "famous singer on Dartmoor".
 But the text in the Personal Copy and also in the Fair Copy Manuscript (see SBG/3/1/422 ) had already been repaired by Baring-Gould.
-In the Working Notebook 3 (SBG/2/2/244, both available at the EFDSS) we can find what looks like the original version of this variant:
+In the Working Notebook 3 (SBG/2/2/244, both available at The Full English) we can find what looks like the original version of this variant:

 I shall be bound and she be free,